 Luxury shoppers actively seek “Made in Britain” as a sign of excellence.
-All consumers are becoming far more invested in brands that are rooted in heritage and storytelling and are of such authentic quality that they can be handed down from generation to generation.
-Therefore, is it crucial to strike the right balance between sustainable action and consumer interaction.
+All consumers are becoming far more invested in brands that are rooted in heritage.
+Therefore, it is crucial to strike the right balance between sustainable action and consumer interaction.

 Wool samples (image courtesy of Maranda Vandergriff)